ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 #### Galaxy brain

 Somebody screeeeeam!
-Even while being the number one osu!catch player in the world, a play such as [YesMyDarkness](https://osu.ppy.sh/users/4158549/fruits)' is no small feat.
+Showing the fearsome prowess behind the number one osu!catch player in the world, [YesMyDarkness](https://osu.ppy.sh/users/4158549/fruits) has done it again.

-Coming in with an HD HR 4xmiss on [Kurokotei's *Galaxy Collapse*](https://osu.ppy.sh/beatmapsets/521900#fruits/1108507) one of the most well-known artists and songs in osu! surely does do them some justice.
-Riddled with intense and **dash**ingly hard jumps it is a play to contend with even the hardest of maps, let alone with hidden and hardrock!
+Coming in with an HD HR 4-miss on [Kurokotei's *Galaxy Collapse*](https://osu.ppy.sh/beatmapsets/521900#fruits/1108507), a titanic set renowned for being hard enough on its own without the inclusion of Hidden and HardRock, YesMyDarkness turned the intense and *dash*ingly hard jumps into a spectacle of grand proportions.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/byyHOAopo1A" frameborder="0" allowfullscreen></iframe>

 ## New features in osu!(lazer)

-The new client has never been so **close** to fully replace stable (although there's still a lot of work to be done on it!).
+Before this month, notes on osu!(lazer)'s steady development has mostly been relegated to those following along via the [changelog](https://osu.ppy.sh/home/changelog) or [GitHub](https://github.com/ppy/osu) and the occasional tweet from [peppy](https://osu.ppy.sh/users/2) himself on especially interesting features.

+With the project rapidly approaching the point where it might earnestly start replacing the old client for a lot of people, there's never been a better time to dip your toes into the future of osu! and see what all the hype is about.

-For the first time ever, lazer patch notes have been posted on the official osu!
-[YouTube channel](https://www.youtube.com/c/osugame), compiled by [pishifat](https://osu.ppy.sh/users/3178418) with further insight provided by the man himself, [peppy](https://osu.ppy.sh/users/2)!
+For the first time ever, osu!(lazer) patch notes have been posted on the official osu!
+[YouTube channel](https://www.youtube.com/c/osugame), compiled by [pishifat](https://osu.ppy.sh/users/3178418) into video format with further insight provided by peppy.

 Check the video out: